-New construction for residential use NOTE: HUD assistance to new construction projects is generally prohibited if they are located in an Unacceptable zone, and HUD discourages assistance for new construction projects in Normally Unacceptable zones.
-See 24 CFR 51.101(a)(3) for further details. → Continue to Question 4. □ Rehabilitation of an existing residential property NOTE: For modernization projects in all noise zones, HUD encourages mitigation to reduce levels to acceptable compliance standards.
-See 24 CFR 51 Subpart B for further details. → Continue to Question 2. □ A research demonstration project which does not result in new construction or reconstruction, interstate, land sales registration, or any timely emergency assistance under disaster assistance provisions or appropriations which are provided to save lives, protect property, protect public health and safety, remove debris and wreckage, or assistance that has the effect of restoring facilities substantially as they existed prior to the disaster → Based on the response, the review is in compliance with this section.
+☐ New construction for residential use NOTE: HUD assistance to new construction projects is generally prohibited if they are located in an Unacceptable zone, and HUD discourages assistance for new construction projects in Normally Unacceptable zones.
+See 24 CFR 51.101(a)(3) for further details. → Continue to Question 2. ☐ Rehabilitation of an existing residential property NOTE: For major or substantial rehabilitation in Normally Unacceptable zones, HUD encourages mitigation to reduce levels to acceptable compliance standards.
+For major rehabilitation in Unacceptable zones, HUD strongly encourages mitigation to reduce levels to acceptable compliance standards.
+See 24 CFR 51 Subpart B for further details. → Continue to Question 2. ☐ A research demonstration project which does not result in new construction or reconstruction, interstate, land sales registration, or any timely emergency assistance under disaster assistance provisions or appropriations which are provided to save lives, protect property, protect public health and safety, remove debris and wreckage, or assistance that has the effect of restoring facilities substantially as they existed prior to the disaster → Based on the response, the review is in compliance with this section.
 Continue to the Worksheet Summary below.

-- None of the above - ightarrow Based on the response, the review is in compliance with this section.
+- ☑ None of the above - $\Rightarrow$ Based on the response, the review is in compliance with this section.
 Continue to the Worksheet Summary below.